Single Crystal Applications#

 The paper of Lee et. al. [78] gives very clear descriptions of the c-plane, a-planes and r-planes of sapphire.
 This note will describe in detail how the planes have been established in PDGui.
 The c-plane is easy to set up.
 For hexagonal crystals the Miller-Bravais index is (hkil) which represents a plane that interects the 4 axes of hexagonal crystal coordinate system.
 By definition the third integer, i, is equal to -(h+k) and is therefore redundant but useful in elucidating the families of faces which are equivalent.
 For the c-plane the only other related surface to (0001) would be (000-1) and the Miller indices for these surfaces would be (001) and (00-1).

 The figure shows the settings in the Single Crystal Scenario Tab.
 The DataBase.xlsx file is being used as the materials database and the last layer in the list of layers (Silicon) will be treated as a semi-infinite material.
 The Angle of incidence is set to 7.2 o as specified in the paper.
-The dielectric film in this case is simply air, which has a constant unit permittivity, its thickness is arbitrary and it is only present here to allow the program to operate as it needs and dielectric material.
+The ‘dielectric’ film in this case is air, which has a constant unit permittivity, its thickness is arbitrary.
 The second layer is a 1.0μm film of sapphire taken from the database with (hkl) set to (001).
 The layer was added using the Layer Editor.

 _images/Sapphire-scenario-tab.png